zalavariandris/lighttrace2/README.md

 - [x] refactor SVGViewport to accept children components, to populate the scene

 - [x] add ReferencePoint and referenceOffset ot ManipulatorEvent, to simplify grabbing objects
+- [x] seperate model from viewmodel, by switching _scene_ to PlainJavascriptObject

 - [ ] refactor GLViewport, and lift the rendering code to a child "entity" component.

 - [ ] support light source intensity